MicrosoftDocs/windows-dev-docs/hub/apps/design/globalizing/globalizing-portal.md

 ms.assetid: c0791eec-5bb8-4a13-8977-61d7d98e35ce
 label: Intro
 template: detail.hbs
-ms.date: 09/24/2020
+ms.date: 05/16/2022
 ms.topic: article
 keywords: windows 10, uwp, globalization, localizability, localization ms.localizationpriority: medium
 ---

 # Globalization and localization

 Windows is used worldwide by audiences that are diverse in terms of language, region, and culture.
 Your users speak a variety of different languages and in a variety of different countries and regions.
 Some users speak more than one language.
 So, your app runs on configurations that involve many permutations of system settings for language, region, and culture.
-You can increase the potential market for your app by designing it to be readily adaptable, using *globalization* and *localization*.
+You can increase the potential market for your app by designing it to be readily adaptable, using _globalization_ and _localization_.

 This video provides a brief introduction on how to prepare your app for the world: Introduction to globalization and localization.